PEER Audit

 Colour and Contrast

-Every text element checked against WCAG thresholds.
-Pixel-level verification using screenshots with RGBA alpha channel support for semi-transparent text.
+Every text item checked against WCAG contrast rules.
+Pixel-level checks using screenshots, with support for partly see-through text.

 Screen Reader Compatibility